SumComp: Coding for Digital Over-the-Air Computation via the Ring of Integers: Numerical Results

 Finally, we analyze the computational complexity of SumComp coding in comparison with the optimization-based coding in ChannelComp in terms of the number of BOPs.
-Our exploration and comparison over different metrics aim at providing a comprehensive understanding of the potential utility and performance of the SumComp coding. { \change Note that we use times sign, star, triangle, square, and pentagon markers for showing the analytical results and, plus sign, reverse triangle, diamond, reverse pentagon, and circle markers for the empirical results.
-Also, warm colors are reserved for QAM modulation, and cool colors are used for PAM modulation. }{All the numerical experiment codes are provided on \href{https://github.com/SaeedRazavikia/SumComp-Coding-for-Digital-OAC.git}{Github}\footnote{\href{https://github.com/SaeedRazavikia/SumComp-Coding-for-Digital-OAC.git}{https://github.com/SaeedRazavikia/SumComp-Coding-for-Digital-OAC.git}}.}
+Our exploration and comparison over different metrics aim at providing a comprehensive understanding of the potential utility and performance of the SumComp coding.
+Note that we use times sign, star, triangle, square, and pentagon markers to show the analytical results, plus signs, reverse triangles, diamonds, reverse pentagons, and circle markers for the empirical results.
+Also, warm colors are reserved for QAM modulation, and cool colors are used for PAM modulation.{All the numerical experiment codes are provided on \href{https://github.com/SaeedRazavikia/SumComp-Coding-for-Digital-OAC.git}{Github}\footnote{\href{https://github.com/SaeedRazavikia/SumComp-Coding-for-Digital-OAC.git}{https://github.com/SaeedRazavikia/SumComp-Coding-for-Digital-OAC.git}}.}